EE168 Course description

 We will implement many of the concepts presented in the course in a series ofcomputer exercises designed to acquaint you with computer manipulation of

-professor will be available in or near the Lab on Fridays to help with the
+professor will be available in or near the Lab on Thursdays to help with the

 exercises.
 Additional problems will be